 During the past years Fiskars has also attracted different kinds of small producers such as Fiskars Brewery and Ägräs Destillery.
 The Ägras gin with a taste of juniper berry with highlight notes of coriander seeds, citrus and angelica, won both silver and gold medal in international competitions.

 Popular food events like Slow Food-festival, Maan Maut and the Spring market enhances the Village’s food offering.
-More on http://www.fiskarsvillage.fi/en/food_and_drink
+More about what Fiskars has to offer on their website.

 Svartå Manor Restaurant